 #1.Stuart Weitzman Tall Riding Boot

 We like these boots because they are very tall and are super comfortable to wear.
 They don’t feel like battle armor and yet give you adequate protection throughout your legs.
-The leather quality is pretty good, but obviously there is better out there.
+The leather quality is pretty good, but obviously, there is better out there.
 The main thing that pops out here is really the design and of course the brand name.

 #2.Frye Dorado Lug Tall Riding Boot

-Next up, we have the Frye Dorado Lug Tall Riding Boot, which is the best tall riding boots for those who have plenty of money to spend and really just want the high quality.
+Next up, we have the Frye Dorado Lug Tall Riding Boot, which is the best tall riding boot for those who have plenty of money to spend and really just want high quality.
 Fyre is obviously a very nice brand name that has been in this industry for a very long time.
 This is an imported boot made with 100% genuine leather with a leather and synthetic sole.

 The shaft is around 19 inches, which is long enough to be considered a tall riding boot.
 And it gives you plenty of traction and grip on in outsole.
 We really like it because it is just a gorgeous boot and it just breathes quality all around.
 It is extremely comfortable and looks really expensive.
 And that’s because it is quite expensive.